 - If you are awarded more than one grant in a single third-party recommender program within its 2021-22 year, these grants will count as one grant toward your three-grant limit for 2021.
 The recommender programs are: Indigenous Visual Artists’ Materials, Exhibition Assistance, Recommender Grants for Theatre Creators and Recommender Grants for Writers.

 - If your application includes ineligible expenses, OAC may reduce the recommended amount to cover only eligible expenses or withdraw the application.

 - You may submit up to three Exhibition Assistance applications at a time.

-- If you have applied for the same expenses to more than one recommender, and are awarded a grant by one of them, you must contact the others to let them know.
+- If you have applied for the same expenses to more than one recommender, and are awarded a grant by one of them, you must contact the OAC.
 You cannot receive more than one Exhibition Assistance grant to cover the same expenses.

 - Ontario-based professional visual artists, craft artists, media artists and artist collectives who have a confirmed, upcoming public exhibition.
 Applicants must be Ontario residents with a permanent physical address in Ontario.

 - For this program, eligible collectives are defined as unincorporated groups of two or more artists who create collaboratively and exhibit together.